 The natural coho marine survival rate is estimated at 5.7 percent, based on recent 5-year SF Skykomish marine survival estimates.
-Due to consecutive years of low returns, discussion with the co-managers concluded that a marine survival of 5.7 percent is most risk-averse for harvest management purposes.

-The Stillaguamish Hatchery released 66,711 marked and 247 unmarked yearlings in 2022, with a forecasted adult return estimated at 1,738 marked and 6 unmarked based on current a hatchery marine survival estimate of 2.6 percent.
+The Stillaguamish Hatchery released an estimated 31,149 marked and 242 unmarked yearlings from brood year 2021, with an estimated 896 marked and 7 unmarked adults returning based on current Wallace hatchery marine survival estimate of 2.9 percent.

 Forecast performance can be assessed, in part, by examining the differences between preseason forecasts and postseason estimates (Table III-4; Figure III-1b).
 In 2021, the preseason forecast was 63 percent of the postseason estimate.
+Postseason estimates are not yet available for 2022.

-The 2023 Stillaguamish natural OA3 abundance forecast is 30,238, compared to the 2022 preseason forecast of 24,892.
+The 2024 Stillaguamish natural OA3 abundance forecast is 30,809, compared to the 2023 preseason forecast of 30,238.

-The 2023 Stillaguamish hatchery OA3 abundance is 1,744, compared to the 2022 preseason forecast of 1,937.
+The 2024 Stillaguamish hatchery OA3 abundance is 903, compared to the 2023 preseason forecast of 1,744.